“You spin me right round baby, right round. Like a record baby, right round, round round.”

 Which brings up an interesting question – what were the first albums released on CD?

 With cassette tapes reigning supreme for so long, which record companies and artists took the plunge and banked on the future success of the CD?
-Let’s take a brief history lesson, shall we?
+Let’s take a brief history lesson and go behind the music, shall we?

 First bands to release CDs

 Oh mama, mia!
 Can you believe that ABBA was the first popular artist to release an album on CD?
 Yep, long before their discography became synonymous with over-the-top summer musicals, ABBA was breaking fresh ground in the audio world with the 1982 CD release of their 1981 album Visitors.
 I guess it makes sense that ABBA was among the first CD trailblazers.
 The band was probably just looking for “C” and “D” to help round out the first four letters of the alphabet.